PluginCube/SupportBubble/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Provide your users with an instant support button using various support channels.
-Create a custom form and gather submissions directly on your site.
+Provide your users with an instant support button with various support channels.
+Create a floating form and capture leads directly on your site.
 == Description ==

 Provide your users with an instant support button using various support channels.
-Create a custom form and gather submissions directly on your site.
+Create a custom contact form and gather submissions directly on your site.

 Why SupportBubble?
 - A smooth customer experience.